software-jessies-org/jessies/x11-extras/README.md

 editing `lock.h` and recompiling.

 On Linux systems, `lock` disables virtual consoles while running.

+## menu - X Menu

+`menu` displays a menu at the top of the screen, based on a specification in a `.menu` file which associates labels with commands to be executed.
+There's also a clock at the very right-hand edge of the menu bar.
+I started to use `menu` when a new server arrived at work, and I could no longer fit everything I needed on the three buttons offered by my earlier `clock` program.

+This program is a bit rough around the edges, and has the misfortune of working well enough that I have little inclination to polish it.
+If you want to see improvement, you should prod me.
+Those who don't live in prodding distance could consider sending me mail.

 ## x11-reaper - Simple X Session Manager